caxylive/Net_Projects/projects/005 - Wireshark Basics - Traffic Flow and Capture Placement/README.md

 ## Scenario

-The same GNS3 topology from the previous video is used, consisting of a PC (10.1.1.1), a server (10.1.1.100), and a router (10.1.1.254) acting as a DNS and DHCP server, all connected via a layer 2 switch.
+The same GNS3 topology from [Project 004](https://github.com/caxylive/Net_Projects/tree/main/projects/004%20-%20Wireshark%20Basics%20-%20Analyzing%20HTTP%20Traffic/README.md) is used, consisting of a PC (10.1.1.1), a server (10.1.1.100), and a router (10.1.1.254) acting as a DNS and DHCP server, all connected via a layer 2 switch.
 The objective is to understand why capturing traffic at certain points in the network does not reveal all communication.

 ![Network Topology Overview](screenshot/topology.png)